-Federal judges block Trump's travel ban
+Trump admin to appeal travel ban rulings 'soon'

 "The Constitution has once again put the brakes on President Trump's disgraceful and discriminatory ban.
 We are pleased but not surprised by this latest development and will continue working to ensure the Muslim ban never takes effect," said ACLU attorney Omar Jadwat, who argued for the case for the challengers in Maryland federal court earlier on Wednesday.

-The Justice Department has yet to indicate its next legal steps.
+The Justice Department has yet to formally indicate its next legal steps.

 A federal judge in Washington state is also in the process of evaluating challenges to the new travel ban, but may defer ruling in light of the nationwide ruling in Hawaii.